sjkilts/tinc/_notes/projects/010_admin.md

 						manage themes/framework/skins with [storybook?]
 						minimal skin for each site
                     	store managed with [snipcart?]
-                    	products and content managed with [sanity?]
+                    	products and content managed with [sanity? netlify?]
                     	hosted on fleek with #hash and web3.0

 backend:				products and content managed with headless cms api